vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

 })
 ```

-In the first line we deployed the contract
+In the first line we waited for the contract to be deployed:
 ```js
 let contract = await SimpleStorage.deployed()
 ```
-When we have the contract we can interact with it.
-We will **set** data to the variable
+When we have the contract, we can interact with it.
+We will `set` the variable:
 ```js
 contract.set(4, { from: accounts[0] })
 ```

-After that we can call the getter method and compare the result with assert.
+After that we can call the getter method and compare the result with assert:
 ```js
 let result = await contract.get()
 assert.equal(result, 4, "Amount was not correct")
 ```

-Now we have our first test and we can run to test is it everything alright, go to the terminal and run
+Now we have our first test and we can run it to test if our contract is working correctly.
+Go to the terminal and run:
 ```
 $ truffle test
 Using network 'development'.